RidleyB/sen/content/_characters/ettore-del-vecchio.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Father to Alessandro and Marco Del Vecchio.
+blurb: "Father to Alessandro and Marco Del Vecchio.
 Jailed for crimes of corruption and theft."
 ---

+{% include character-content.html %}